 Confocal image of tubulin (green, microtubules) combined with SIM image of Cos7 cells stained with TOM20 (red, mitochondria marker), DNA (blue, DAPI), SiR (grey, actin) (scale bar: 10µm)

 A confocal microscope typically uses mirrors to focus light on a specific focal plane within the sample.
 The laser light source emerges through an excitation or illumination pinhole, before being directed towards the sample.
-In so doing, a narrow beam is created so only the fluorophores close to the focal plane are excited.
+In doing so, a narrow beam is created and only the fluorophores close to the focal plane are excited.
 The reflected light is then fed back through a semi-transparent mirror, towards the detection system, which it protected by a pinhole aperture.

 The pinhole aperture on the camera only allows a small central portion of the light to continue on its way to the detection system and this is accurately calibrated so only light from the required depth is captured.
 All other light, reflecting from different depths in the sample, is blocked out, resulting in a higher resolution image from a very specific depth.
 This is known as optical sectioning.